aristanetworks/terraform-provider-cloudeos/docs/resources/cloudeos_wan.md

 # cloudeos_wan

-The `cloudeos_wan` resource is used to provide attributes for the underlay and overlay connectivity amongst Edges and Route Reflectors.
-To refer to attributes defined in Wan resource, Edge VPC and edge CloudEOS use the wan name in their resource definition.
+The `cloudeos_wan` resource is used to provide attributes for the underlay and overlay connectivity amongst Edges and Route Reflectors which are part of single WAN Network.
+In a traditional network topology, a WAN Network includes multiple site/branch/cloud Edges connected through Ipsec VPN and/or private connects.
+Similarly here, we have extended that concept which allows you to connect multiple clouds and regions in a single WAN fabric.

+The Edge/RR VPC and Edge CloudEOS router associate with a WAN using its `name`.
+It is also possible to create multiple isolated WAN fabrics by creating multiple `cloudeos_wan` resources and then associating the WAN name to the corresponding resource.

 ## Example Usage